Connecticut Wage Garnishment Laws

 Yes, but only after an installment order and a default.

-A wage execution is the fallback when that order is ignored.
-If the debtor fails to comply with the installment payment order, the creditor or the creditor’s attorney may apply to the Superior Court for a wage execution, stating the particulars of the installment order and the debtor’s failure to comply.
-The clerk then issues the execution against the debtor, directed to a levying officer, who serves it on the employer.
+The wage execution is therefore the consequence of an ignored order, not the opening move.
+The creditor or the creditor’s attorney applies to the Superior Court, the clerk issues the execution directed to a levying officer, and a state marshal or other levying officer serves it on the employer.
 That sequence, order then default then execution, is the heart of why Connecticut garnishment moves more slowly and more predictably than in states that let a creditor serve an employer almost immediately after judgment.

-There are important exceptions to the order-first sequence.
-Child support and spousal support obligations are enforced through their own income-withholding machinery and do not wait on the ordinary installment-order route, and they reach a much larger share of pay.
+There are also exceptions that run in the creditor’s favor.
+Child support and spousal support obligations are enforced through their own income-withholding machinery under 52-362 and do not wait on the ordinary installment-order route, and they reach a much larger share of pay.
 Federal and state tax authorities likewise collect under their own statutes rather than through 52-361a.
-For the garden-variety private creditor, though, a credit card issuer, a medical provider, a landlord with a judgment, the installment-order prerequisite is the rule, and skipping it is a defect a debtor can raise.
+For the garden-variety private creditor, though, a credit card issuer, a medical provider, a landlord holding a damage judgment, the installment-order prerequisite is the rule, and skipping it is a defect a debtor can raise.

 How Much Can Be Garnished in Connecticut